Jorge Piqueras: Return to painting and sculpture

 In 1987 Piqueras initiated his return to painting and sculpture.
-He showed his work for the first time in his native country, Peru, as guest of honor at the III Bienal de Trujillo.
+He showed his work for the first time in his native country, Peru, as featured artist, together with Jorge Eduardo Eielson, at the III Bienal de Trujillo.
 There he met the writer Christine Graves and they married in 1988.
 Piqueras remained in Peru, initiating a new series of explorations in painting, assemblage, collage and diverse other media.

 He realized a solo exhibition in the Municipalidad de Miraflores (Lima) in 1988, which included numerous paintings, assemblages and sculptures that bridged the gap between his work until 1978 and his new creations; these included the monumental sculpture "Altar a la magia".
 The works – based on the tree as the central symbol – used lettering, collage, dripping and other techniques to create an atmosphere of invocation and enchantment resembling a sort of rite of fertility (the trunks of the trees took the form of phalluses).
-Through their association in the works of art, the commonplace materials used (newspaper, tin foil, clay pots, etc.) were converted into ritual elements and altars.
+Through their association in the various works of art, commonplace materials such as newspaper, tin foil, clay pots, etc. were converted into ritual elements.